Hell in the Pacific: Reception

-On review aggregator Rotten Tomatoes, 67% of 18 critics gave the film a positive review, with an average rating of 6.5/10.
+On review aggregator Rotten Tomatoes, 67% of 18 critics gave the film a positive review.
 A.H.
 Weiler of The New York Times wrote, "[The film] grapples with the arresting relationships of character, communication and survival, but succeeds only fitfully in dramatically projecting these elemental qualities."

 Kong: Skull Island (2017) director Jordan Vogt-Roberts praised Hell in the Pacific and said it inspired his film's opening scene, where a Japanese and an American become stranded on the same island and attempt to fight to the death before being interrupted.